tlaw009/rrt_connect_hsr/README.md

 # HSR_RRT
-Both urdf uses absolute path. be sure to change it before using.
+Both urdfs use absolute path. be sure to change it before using.